albertmas/GameEngines/README.md

 ## Subsystems
 - Engine Structure: Gameobjects with components like transform, mesh and material.
 - Mesh Binary Format : We have our own file format for loading assets.
 We have our importer and exporter with drag & drop.
-- GameObject Hierarchy & Inspector
+- GameObject Hierarchy & Inspector: The way our GameObjects are organised and how you can interact with them.
+Father/Child hierarchy.
 - Component Camera: Camera movement using WASD  keys and right mouse.
 Alt + left click to orbit.
 Frustum with camera culling.
-- In-Game Assets Folder
+- In-Game Assets Folder: Search for the assets inside the engine.
 - Mouse Picking: Pixel accurate mouse picking
 - Wwise Integration